Love & Let Live

 We offer a wide range of services to help resolve pet behavior issues.
-If you have a finicky feline or a problem pooch, help is available online, over the phone, and in person.
-Here are a few of the more common issues we hear about most often — that you can fix!
+If you have a finicky feline or a problem pooch, help is available online and/or over the phone.
+Click here to contact our behavior department.

 Where should the introduction take place?